 I’m not recommending that you use items that are all the same color when you decorate your shelves.
 What I mean is, you should use colors that work well together, that don’t clash and fight with one another.

-Unless you’re going for a monochromatic look, use one main color for the majority of the pieces and add accent pieces that are at least two other colors.
+Unless you’re going for a monochromatic look, use one main color for the majority of the pieces and add beautiful accent pieces that are at least two other colors.

 DIVIDE YOUR SHELVES INTO SECTIONS

 As you’re decorating your shelves, it helps to divide them into sections in your mind instead of just thinking of them as one huge blank space you have to figure out how to decorate.
-This is a trick that helps make the process much less intimidating!
+This is a mind trick that helps make the process much less intimidating!

 I typically think of my shelves as a grid of nine spaces – two ends, a top and bottom and the middle.